Property Inventory Management

 > Review the evaluations and controls regularly

-In most properties, avoiding the breeding of Legionella is easy enough as long the hot water is hot, the cold water is cold, and the water is used often.
+In most properties, you can easily prevent Legionella by keeping hot water hot, cold water cold, and using water regularly.
 Realistically, there is most likely to be a problem if the property has been unoccupied for several months before a new tenancy starts.
 In these cases, you should be most cautious and ensure you carry out sufficient Legionella checks on the property.
 The frequency of a risk assessment should be no longer than every couple of years.
 You should check older water systems more often or if a property has been empty for an extended period, typically longer than two weeks.

 Risk assessments in between tenancies are a good idea.
 A competent person can complete these assessments (not necessarily somebody professionally accredited) if they are comfortable and understand the risks.

-If you are unsure of the last time your property was checked, No Letting Go provide a guaranteed national legionella control service.
+If you’re not sure when your property was last inspected, No Letting Go will check it and provide a guaranteed national Legionella control service.
 If you would like one of our qualified inspectors to complete an inspection report for any of your properties, please contact us for availability.

 We provide a number of property related services for letting and management agents, housing associations and retirement rentals.